Cauliflower Potato Salad

 This recipe contains all of the flavors we love in potato salad.
-All of the creaminess.
+All of the fabulous texture, all of the creaminess.
 All of the tender, satisfying bite.
-That awesome side to bbq chicken, to Grilled Pork Chops with Peaches, to a platter of grilled vegetables.
-The happy addition to a summer picnic or a potluck or a buffet.
-But — with extra healthy cauliflower!
-Seriously, this is a smart alternative or addition to other summertime outdoor entertaining salads.
+But this cauliflower potato salad is made with cauliflower instead of potatoes, a low-carb, paleo, and keto-friendly alternative to potato salad.
+It’s a perfect side dish with BBQ chicken, Grilled Pork Chops with Peaches, or just a platter of grilled vegetables.
+This gluten-free recipe is a happy addition to a summer picnic or a potluck or a buffet.

-The dressing calls for some mayonnaise and either sour cream or Greek yogurt.
-You are welcome to use low-fat anything; however, I just would always use full-fat everything and have it a little less often.
+The roughly chopped hard-cooked eggs add protein, flavor, and even more creaminess.
+The dressing for this cauliflower salad calls for some mayonnaise and either sour cream or Greek yogurt.
+You are welcome to use low-fat anything; however, I pretty much always use full-fat everything and have it a little less often.
 Greek yogurt comes in all kinds of fat levels, from 0% to full-fat 5%.
 I bet you can guess which way I lean.

 Ingredients